The Minister for Mental Health, the Hon Tanya Davies MP, has released details of the Terms of reference for a Review of

-A one-day consultation workshop will be held in December 2017, bringing together stakeholders across organisations, to consider an approach to the future role, functions, principles and priorities of the Commission.
+A one-day collaborative multi-stakeholder forum will be held on 12 December 2017, bringing together stakeholders across organisations, to consider an approach to the future role, functions, principles and priorities of the Commission.
 The forum will build on the feedback received through the survey and interviews, and will seek to integrate the insights and perspectives of stakeholders representing a cross-section of the mental health system.

 The Mental Health Commission of NSW

 The Mental Health Commission is an independent statutory agency responsible for monitoring, reviewing and improving the mental health and wellbeing of the people of NSW.

 It works with Government and the community to promote and improve mental health and wellbeing of the community, support Government service planning and provide strategic advocacy.

 The review will assess whether the work of the Mental Health Commission has met the objectives, policies and principles of the original Act, in the context of the ongoing implementation of Living Well: A Strategic Plan for Mental Health in NSW 2014-2024, which set the overarching direction for mental health in NSW.